 The formula calculates the rank of the value in cell C5, taking into account ties or duplicates within the range $C$5:$C$11 and considering the corresponding values in column D.

-6. Rank Highest to Lowest with Multiple Criteria Using COUNTIFS and COUNTIF Functions
+Method 6 – Rank from Highest to Lowest with Multiple Criteria Using COUNTIFS and COUNTIF Functions

-Now let’s take a dataset where we need to rank with multiple criteria like in case 3, but instead of tie-breaking individually, we are going to rank them in one go.
-We are going to use COUNTIF and COUNTIFS functions in this case.
-We are going to use the same dataset and follow these steps.
+Let’s take a dataset where we need to rank with multiple criteria like in Method 3, but instead of tie-breaking individually, we are going to rank them in one go.

-- We are going to write the following formula in the E5 cell.
+- Insert the following formula in the result cell E5:

 =COUNTIF($C$5:$C$11,">"&$C5)+COUNTIFS($C$5:$C$11,$C5,$D$5:$D$11,">"&$D5)+1

-The formula counts the number of cells in the range $C$5:$C$11 that is greater than the value in cell C5, and also counts the number of cells in the same range that have the same value as C5 and also have a value greater than the value in cell D5, and then adds 1 to the total count.
+The formula counts the number of cells in the range $C$5:$C$11 that have a higher value than cell C5 and the number of cells in the same range that have the same value as C5 and also have a value greater than cell D5, and then adds 1 to the total count.

 More specifically, the COUNTIF function counts the number of cells in the range $C$5:$C$11 that is greater than the value in cell C5.
 The “>&” operator means “greater than”, so this function counts the number of cells in the range that have a value greater than the value in cell C5.